hypersonic9000/SimpleCounter/README.md

 The following **required** functionality is completed:

-* [X] Image and introductory message displayed on screen
-* [X] Button displayed on screen
+* [X] User can see a number displayed on the screen.
+The number starts at 0.
-* [X] Toast with message appears when button is pressed
+* [X] User can tap on a button to see the number displayed increase by 1.

 The following **optional** features are implemented:

+* [ ] User can exchange number of taps accumulated for upgrades:
+        Ideas for possible upgrades:
+        User can exchange 100 taps for an upgrade where each tap will count as 2 taps User can exchange 100 taps for an icon button instead of the standard one.
-* [ ] List anything else that you can get done to improve the app functionality!
+* [ ] Customize the app with a theme.
+For example, you can have a dog background and a paw print button to give your app a dog theme.

 ## Video Walkthrough